 People just love a good quote.
 You can create a blog post around a quote or simply post one to social media.
 To make it more share-worthy, lay the text from the quote over an image related to your cause.
 Goodreads has a popular quotes page, or you can simply search “famous quotes.”
 Just make sure you double-check your source!
 Lots of quotes are ascribed to famous people who didn’t actually say them.

-If you would like these ideas sent to your inbox a month in advance, sign up for our Monthly Nonprofit Writing Prompts.
+How will you use these writing ideas for June?
+If you would like these ideas sent to your inbox a month in advance, sign up for our Monthly Nonprofit Writing Prompts by filling out the form below.
 I send this email newsletter the first week of every month with prompts for the following month.
 For example, I will email the prompts for July the first week of June.

-Sign up now to get prompts emailed to you in advance monthly.
+Sign up now to get writing ideas emailed to you in advance monthly.